 BUSA 3900 (D) Special Topics.
 Guided research in special topics selected by conference between instructor and student.
 The proposal must be approved by instructor and reviewed by the department in advance of registration.
 Credit hours to be arranged.

 BUSA 4001 (S) Business Policy and Strategic Management.
-A capstone course required of all graduating Seniors in Business Administration and Economics which seeks to integrate the concepts, and knowledge techniques, from business administration and economics courses.
-Its primary focus is on strategic, ethical decision making and servant leadership......4 s.h.
-Prerequisite: open only to graduating seniors
+A capstone course required of all graduating Seniors in Business Administration and Economics which seeks to integrate the concepts, techniques, and knowledge from business